camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-instance-view.md

 {{< img src="../../img/cockpit-detailed-information-view.png" title="Detailed Information Panel" >}}

-Use the detailed information panel to get an overview of the variables, incidents, called process instances and user tasks that the process instance contains.
+Use the detailed information panel to get an overview of the variables, incidents, called process instances, user tasks and external tasks that the process instance contains.
+Furthermore, you can access the [instance modification]({{< relref "webapps/cockpit/bpmn/process-instance-modification.md" >}}) tab.
 Depending on the selected activity instance in the rendered diagram, the panel lists the corresponding information.
 You can also focus on the activity instance via a scope link in the table.

 In addition to the instance information you can [edit variables]({{< relref "#edit-variables" >}}) or change the assignees of user tasks.